Friday, 9 December 2011

 - Big Mistake

-- Name of Character: Grade A Killer
+- Ronald: Grade A Killer

 - Secondary Psycho